eodell6502/gadgetry-api/README.md

-# gadgetry-api v1.0.4
+# gadgetry-api v1.0.5

 ![Gadgetry title](img/gadgetry.jpg)

-**New in v1.0.4: Client now gracefully catches malformed JSON in server response.**
+**New in v1.0.5: Graceful error handling for bad API response.**

 Gadgetry is a minimalist web API framework that follows the Unix philosophy of doing one thing and doing it well.
 Gadgetry ignores all of the non-essential